Arc-Computer/arc-memory/docs/index.md

-# Arc Memory Documentation
+# Arc Memory SDK Documentation

-Welcome to the Arc Memory documentation.
-This guide will help you get started with Arc Memory, a Python package that provides a local bi-temporal knowledge graph for software engineering.
+Welcome to the Arc Memory SDK documentation.
+This guide will help you get started with Arc Memory, a comprehensive Software Development Kit (SDK) that provides a local bi-temporal knowledge graph for software engineering.

 ## Getting Started